thomasabishop/eolas/Logic/Propositional_logic/Truth-functional_connectives.md

 ### Material biconditional (a.k.a equivalence)

 The material biconditional equates to the English expression 'if and only if', as a conditional connective it therefore avoids some of the perplexity aroused by its material cousin.
 In this scenario both antecedent and consequent have to be true for the overall expression to be true.
-If either is false the complex sentence is false.
-Other ways of expressing the semantics of this connective is to say that one sentence implies the other or that **P** and **Q** are equivalent.
+If either is false the complex proposition is false.
+Other ways of expressing the semantics of this connective is to say that one proposition implies the other or that **P** and **Q** are equivalent.

 ```
 If and only if James studies every day he will pass the exam.